fluxcd-community/helm-charts/charts/flux2-multi-tenancy/README.md

 A Helm chart for flux2-multi-tenancy

-This helm chart is maintain and released by the fluxcd-community on a best effort basis.
+This helm chart is maintained and released by the fluxcd-community on a best effort basis.

 ## Source Code